 Characteristics and Symptoms (Part 7 of Is psychosis genetic?)

 According to healthline, psychosis is a combination of symptoms.
 In general, the three main symptoms that characterize the condition are hallucinations, delusions, and confused and disturbed thoughts.
 Some of the specific symptoms of people experiencing psychosis:

 - Disorganized speech, such as switching topics erratically

 - Suicidal thoughts or actions

 Early psychosis usually occurs as a gradual onset of symptoms.
-It is sometimes referred to as first-episode psychosis (FEP) and is characterized as a time in which someone first shows signs of beginning to lose contact with realty.
+It is sometimes referred to as first-episode psychosis (FEP) and is characterized as a time in which someone first shows signs of beginning to lose contact with reality.
 Early warning signs can be difficult to distinguish from normal young adult behavior.
-It is important to see a health care provider if psychosis is suspected.
+It is important to see a health care provider if the condition is suspected.
 Some signs strongly indicative of a psychotic episode are:

 - Hearing, seeing, tasting or believing things that others don’t

 - Persistent, unusual thoughts or beliefs that can’t be set aside regardless of what others believe